 Hi there.
-I am a qualified counsellor and psychotherapist offering a confidential service at the welcoming Lightwell Practice in Skipton.
+I am a counsellor and psychotherapist offering a confidential service at the welcoming Lightwell Practice in Skipton as well as online and by phone.
 I am here to help whether you need support with current issues, feel anxious, unhappy or blocked, or wish to explore your past and its impact on self and relationships.
 I work integratively, drawing on different theoretical approaches - but always grounding our working relationship in mutual acceptance and trust.
 This relationship enhances your functional connection to others and to yourself, which in turn promotes understanding, growth and new ways of being in the world - even when times are tough.

 Before counselling I was an editor in book publishing, and this informs my practice: together we can make sense of your story, identify themes and patterns, and find creative ways forward.